U.S. urges China to pressure North Korea after nuclear test

 "It's China's responsibility," he told a news conference.
 "China has and shares an important responsibility for this development and has an important responsibility to reverse it."

-"And so it's important that it (China) use its location, its history and its influence to further the denuclearisation of the Korean peninsula," he said.
+"And so it's important that it (China) use its location, its history and its influence to further the denuclearization of the Korean peninsula," he said.

-Under 32-year-old leader Kim Jong Un, North Korea has accelerated the development of its nuclear and missile programmes, despite U.N. sanctions that were tightened in March and have further isolated the impoverished country.
+Under 32-year-old leader Kim Jong Un, North Korea has accelerated the development of its nuclear and missile programs, despite U.N. sanctions that were tightened in March and have further isolated the impoverished country.

-Carter said the nuclear test would strengthen resolve to bolster defences in South Korea, including deployment of U.S. THAAD anti-missile units and radars.
+Carter said the nuclear test would strengthen resolve to bolster defenses in South Korea, including deployment of U.S. THAAD anti-missile units and radars.

-He said he spoke with South Korean Defence Minister Han Min-koo after the test and "reaffirmed our iron-clad commitment to the defence of South Korea and our other allies in the region".
+He said he spoke with South Korean Defence Minister Han Min-koo after the test and "reaffirmed our iron-clad commitment to the defense of South Korea and our other allies in the region".

 (Reporting By Philip Stewart, editing by Alister Doyle)